 - 5 How Long Before The Ceremony Should The Bride Be Ready?

 Wedding Day Timeline 3pm Ceremony

-The agreed timeline will give all members, such as the wedding party, suppliers, staff and guests exactly when they need to be prepared and be ready by.
+The agreed timeline will give all members, such as the wedding party, suppliers, staff, and guests exactly when they need to be prepared and be ready.

 More importantly, the schedule helps you to better envision how your day is going to go and how it will all come together.

 Seeing your schedule on paper is a great tool for helping everyone who gets to take a look; keeping everyone’s expectations firmly in check.